Sealing Criminal Records in Fort Lauderdale

-After being arrested for alleged criminal offenses, many people assume that being found not guilty or having the criminal charges dropped means that the criminal records of the arrests go away.
-Unfortunately, an arrest in Florida remains a matter of public record even if the alleged offender was never adjudicated guilty of the crime in question.
+After being arrested, many people assume that being found not guilty or having the criminal charges dropped means that the criminal record of the arrest goes away.
+Unfortunately, an arrest in Florida remains a matter of public record even if the arrested individual was never convicted of the crime in question.

 The good news is that state law does allow individuals in these situations to have their criminal records sealed or expunged so they can legally deny that they were ever arrested.
 The process of sealing or expunging a criminal record, however, can be extremely complicated and has numerous restrictions not only on the number of times people can seal or expunge records but also the kinds of offenses that may be sealed or expunged.

-If you are currently exploring how to seal or expunge your criminal record in Florida, it is in your best interest to retain legal counsel for help satisfying all of the necessary requirements.
-The Hoffman Firm helps clients all over the greater Mimi-Dade County area, including Opa-locka, Miami, North Miami, South Miami, Key Biscayne, Aventura, Coral Gables, Hialeah, and many other surrounding communities.
+If you are currently exploring how to seal or expunge your criminal record in Florida, it is in your best interest to retain legal counsel to ensure you satisfy all the necessary requirements.
+The Hoffman Firm helps clients all over the greater Mimi-Dade County area.
+Our Miami expungement attorney knows how to walk clients through the process successfully.

-Individuals who have had their criminal records expunged or sealed may lawfully deny or fail to acknowledge the arrests covered by their expunged or sealed records, except when they:
+Individuals who have had their criminal records expunged or sealed may lawfully deny or refuse to acknowledge the arrests covered by their expunged or sealed records, except when they:

-- Are seeking to be licensed by the Division of Insurance Agent and Agency Services within the Department of Financial Services; or
+- Are seeking to be licensed by the Division of Insurance Agent and Agency Services within the Department of Financial Services

-People who have had their criminal records sealed also cannot lawfully deny or fail to acknowledge the arrests covered by their sealed records if they are attempting to purchase firearms from licensed importers, licensed manufacturers, or licensed dealers and are subject to criminal history checks under state or federal law, or if they are seeking to be licensed by the Bureau of License Issuance of the Division of Licensing within the Department of Agriculture and Consumer Services to carry a concealed weapon or concealed firearm.
+- Are seeking to be licensed by the Bureau of License Issuance of the Division of Licensing within the Department of Agriculture and Consumer Services to carry a concealed weapon or concealed firearm

 Individuals are ineligible to have their records sealed or expunged if their arrests involved any one of the following offenses classified as a “dangerous crime” under Florida Statute § 907.041(4)(a):